TL;DR

 Step 2: Understand Key Policy Terms A little knowledge goes a long way.

-- Guaranteed vs. Reviewable Premiums: Guaranteed premiums are fixed for the life of the policy, providing certainty.
+- subject to terms vs. Reviewable Premiums: guaranteed premiums are fixed for the life of the policy, providing certainty.
 Reviewable premiums start cheaper but can increase over time.

 - Deferred Period (for IP): This is the waiting period between when you stop working and when the policy starts paying out.
 It can range from 4 weeks to 12 months.
 A longer deferred period means a lower premium.

 Step 3: The Critical Importance of Full Disclosure When you apply for insurance, you will be asked questions about your health, lifestyle, and family medical history.
 It is absolutely vital that you answer these questions with 100% honesty and accuracy.
 Hiding a pre-existing condition or your smoking habits is the single biggest reason for claims being declined later.
-It's better to pay a slightly higher premium for a policy that is guaranteed to pay out than a cheaper one that is voided when you need it most.
+It's better to pay a slightly higher premium for a policy that is designed to pay out, subject to a valid claim than a cheaper one that is voided when you may need it most.

-Step 4: Use an Expert Independent Broker You could go directly to an insurer, but you would only see their products.
-An independent broker, like WeCovr, works for you, not the insurance company.
+Step 4: Use an Expert regulated Broker You could go directly to an insurer, but you would only see their products.
+A specialist at WeCovr or one of our broker partners works for you, not the insurance company.

-- Whole-of-Market Access: We compare policies, definitions, and prices from dozens of UK insurers to find the best value and the most suitable cover.
+- panel-based Access: We compare policies, definitions, and prices from dozens of UK insurers to find the good value and the most suitable cover.

 - Expert Guidance: We help you understand the jargon, assess your needs accurately, and choose the right options (like 'own occupation' cover).